 Chiffon can be made from silk or synthetic materials such as polyester.
 Chiffon is known for its simple weave as well as its subtle shimmer and therefore it is a popular choice for formal and evening wear.
 It's very lightweight and sheer, so dresses made of this material will usually have several layers.
 It's perfect for flowing, feminine A-line gowns such as Alyce 35590 or

 Knit fabrics have become very popular recently for clothing other than t-shirts and sweaters!
 Knit fabrics have a beautiful drape, and are stretchy and comfortable.
 They can have a matte finish, a smooth, glossy finish such as Clarisse 4729, or even a slightly textured feel such as Clarisse 2795.
-Knit fabrics for evening wear can be lightweight and very stretchy or heavy with a hint of stretch, such as the gorgeous satin knit gown 4507.
+Knit fabrics for evening wear can be lightweight and very stretchy or heavier with just a bit of stretch.
 The unique properties of knit fabrics make them ideal for sexy fitted sheath silhouettes.

 Charmeuse is a satin finished fabric made from silk or polyester.
 It is lightweight and glossy and has a beautiful drape, especially when cut on the bias.
 This lustrous fabric is ideal for slinky, flowing dresses such as Clarisse 9106, or Tony Bowls 111738.
 Charmeuse has a very classic, Old Hollywood elegance that's perfect for the girl who love vintage glamour.
 Charmeuse is a very delicate fabric that's prone to pulls and snags.